 We always welcome support from alumni and industry professionals at the Careers and Employability team's comprehensive programme of workshops, events and practical advice sessions.
 These events help students and recent graduates with their employment search and career development.

 Your experience of the world of work is invaluable to those who aspire to enter your industry.
 Could you share your knowledge by:

-- Taking part in an Employers' Panel and providing first-hand insight into current business demands
+- Taking part in an employer panel and providing first-hand insight into current business demands

 - Becoming a guest speaker and inspiring and encouraging students to enter into their chosen profession

 - Representing your company at a careers fair

 - Offering a current student work experience or a Professional Training placement year.

-To express an interest in being a careers speaker please email us at email@example.com or find out more about the Employability and Careers team and the ways you or your company could get involved please visit the employer engagement page.
+To express an interest in being a careers speaker please email us at email@example.com or find out more about the Employability and Careers team and the ways you or your company could get involved by visiting the employer engagement page.